 The code format being broadcast is a modified IRIG-H time code.
 The code is produced at a 1-pps rate and is carried on 100-Hz modulation.
 The 100-Hz subcarrier is synchronous with the code pulses so that 10-millisecond resolution is readily obtained.

 The code contains UTC time-of-year information in minutes, hours, and day of year.
+Coded time-of-day information refers to time at the beginning of the frame.
 Seconds information may be obtained by counting pulses.